flxzor/mainroleplay-radar/README.md

 ### Installation
 1. Download the radar mod files provided in the [release](https://github.com/flxzor/mainroleplay-radar/releases).
 2. Extract the downloaded file.
-3. Copy and paste the extracted folder `Main Roleplay Radar Mod` into the `Modloader` folder of your game directory.
+3. Copy and paste the extracted folder `Main Roleplay Radar Mod` into the `Modloader` folder of your GTA San Andreas directory.

 ### Disclaimer
 This mod is intended for use only within the Main Roleplay server.
 Redistribution or modification of this mod without proper credit is prohibited.